 Impact of COVID-19 on Media and Gaming Trends

-During the quarantine period, all kinds of offline activities are partially switched online, but some are also canceled.
-The closure of clubs and cinemas, the rescheduling of concerts and sporting events – even those events that most people can safely watch on TV from home, simply cannot take place due to the self-isolation regime.
+During the quarantine period, all types of offline activities were partially transferred online, but some were canceled.
+The closure of clubs and cinemas, the rescheduling of concerts and sporting events, even those events that most people could safely watch on TV from home, simply could not take place due to the self-isolation regime.

-The boom in online multiplayer games, which has become an important communication bridge between disconnected people, has led to the rise of the battle royale genre and Epic Games’ Fortnite in particular.
+The boom in online multiplayer games, which became an important communication bridge between disconnected people, led to the growth of the battle royale genre and, in particular, Fortnite from Epic Games.

 Game Design Trends Transforming the Entertainment Market